Deafness and Black History: One Leader's Perspective

 Last, but not least, NBDA is greatly indebted to the U.S. Department of Education, particularly its Described and Captioned Media Program (DCMP), which provides valuable resources to enhance the educational success of our K–12 Black Deaf students and those who also experience varying degrees of vision loss.
 Their service also extends to interpreters and other professions serving those K-12 students.
 NBDA cannot do it alone; with programs such as the DCMP, we are confident that one day Black Deaf people can—and will—enjoy greater educational, economic, and social parity within mainstream society.

 Fred M. Beam, Eastern Regional Representative

 Cathy Ware, Southwestern Regional Representative

 About the Author

 Ernest is a graduate of the University of Arkansas at Little Rock, with an associate's degree and dual bachelor's degrees.
 In addition, he is an alumnus of Gallaudet University, where he obtained master's degrees in both administration and social work.
-Ernest is currently completing doctoral coursework in management, leadership and organizational change, at Walden University.
+In 2019, Ernest was appointed Superintendent of the Louisiana Special School District.